 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:1339 You will be prompted to configure Snipe-IT.
 Click Create Database Tables.
 Follow the instructions in the image below.

-Click Create User.
+Click general_setup_migrations_create_user to Create User.
 Follow the instructions in the image below.

 Create the new user using your own credentials then click Save User.
 Follow the instructions in the image below.

-If you want to run Snipe-IT container over an HTTPS check How to Run Docker Containers Over HTTPS.
+If you want to run the Snipe-IT container over HTTPS, check out my guide on How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.

-Note: Find out how to update Snipe-IT container with the latest image.
+Note: Find out how to update the Snipe-IT container with the latest image.

 Note: How to Free Disk Space on Your NAS if You Run Docker.